Code-Institute-Submissions/project-5/README.md

   - Added functionality to hide / show any user recipe for **CI** and **admin** users.
   - Added functionality to edit any user recipe for **CI** and **admin**users.
   - [app.py](app.py)
-    - Added functionality to automaticaly add new tags to search form schema in `approve_recipe()`
+    - Added functionality to automatically add new tags to search form schema in `approve_recipe()`
     - Added functionality for user to have random (from 4) profile picture while creating account in `sign_up()`
 - **Fixes**
-  - Recipe `visibility` is now always set to `False` everytime the user edit the recipe for security reasons
+  - Recipe `visibility` is now always set to `False` every time the user edit the recipe for security reasons
   - Changed form search schema to lower cases to prevent duplications and errors in future.
   - [app.py](app.py)
     - `login()` both **ci** and **CI** share the same account
+    - `delete_recipe()`
-    - `delete_recipe()` will now always check the database for empty tags.
+      - will now always check the database for empty tags
+      - **CI** and **admin** now able to delete other user recipes without errors when owner of the recipe no longer exists
   - [classes.py](classes.py)
     - Updated `Database()` methods to match the recipe schema

 ### **Testing and improvements**